nwthomas/Sprint-Challenge-Node-Express/README.md

 The API will return an object that contains an HTTP status code and some messages/data to help the client know that the request was successful/unsuccessful.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+We absolutely can; partitioning our server application into sub-applications allows us to route API request to different sections, compartmentalizing our code, and make them more modular.
+This helps for readability of the code as well as bug finding for specific route issues.

 ## Project Setup